quickapps/docs/en/developers/eav-api.rst

         }
     }

-The second argument indicates that the bundle where the column can be found.
+Optionally the second argument can be used to indicate the bundle where the column can be found.

 .. warning::